-How JATENZO
+How JATENZO avoids Liver

-Not your first generation oral1-3,7
+Not your first generation oral1,3,4

 The first FDA-approved oral softgel testosterone replacement therapy (TRT)